wu-lee/rushkoff-archive/docs/_articles/the-war-on-networking.md

 3\.
 The hyper-intellectual neo-communists of the Internet (particularly, the Nettime list from which I have now unsubscribed) who snicker at our losses, and believe that America deserves such an attack as revenge for its actions in Kosovo (saving a race from genocide), or the corporate policies of the Gap.

-All three groups are fundamentalists, who are

-clinging to a world view that tolerance, inter-

-active media, and - yes - capitalism tend to
+All three groups are fundamentalists, who are clinging to a world view that tolerance, interactive media, and - yes - capitalism tend to erode.

-erode.
 We are all in this together.
-Abortionists

-and mothers, Arab and Jew, libertarian and
+Abortionists and mothers, Arab and Jew, libertarian and communist.

-communist.

-Take a good hard look at who is attempting to

-create structures within which everyone can

-live in peace, and who is not.
-Which looks

-more like pluralism to you?
-Old Jerusalem or
+Take a good hard look at who is attempting to create structures within which everyone can live in peace, and who is not.
+Which looks more like pluralism to you?
+Old Jerusalem or Jordan?

-Jordan?
 New York or Tehran?

-Introspection and self-loathing are extremely

-positive when they can be used to make real

-changes to one's outlooks and behaviors.
-But

-they can be crippling when taken too far, or

-when they're indulged at the wrong moment.
+Introspection and self-loathing are extremely positive when they can be used to make real changes to one's outlooks and behaviors.
+But they can be crippling when taken too far, or when they're indulged at the wrong moment.

 Similarly, fist-waving and hyper-patriotic rhet-